ghc-proposals/ghc-proposals/proposals/0000-abstract-q.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^
 As we have exposed this ``Quasi`` typeclass, end users are free to give their own instances of it.
 For instance, the `th-orphans <https://hackage.haskell.org/package/th-orphans-0.13.16/docs/Language-Haskell-TH-Instances.html>`_ provides instances for certain monad transformers.
-Such instances are never used when running splices in the compiler, but they are useful in similar ways to how it is useful to place ``IO`` in monad transsformer stacks and use ``MonadIO`` to lift ``IO`` operations into that.
+Such instances are never used when running splices in the compiler, but they are useful in similar ways to how it is useful to place ``IO`` in monad transformer stacks and use ``MonadIO`` to lift ``IO`` operations into that.
 In practice, ``Quasi`` often functions equivalently to ``MonadIO`` for ``Q``.

 Concrete monad